Frequently Asked Questions

 The contraception that is right for you will be as individual as your circumstances.
 Our consulting doctor will discuss these with you and recommend an appropriate contraception option for you to consider.

-For general advice and information on contraception, visit our contraception page to find a device that suits you.
+For general advice and information on contraception, visit our contraception page to find a method that suits you.

 Can an IUD be inserted during the procedure?

 Yes, if you wish to have an IUD inserted for future birth control, we can do this after your surgical termination while you are asleep.
-Ask us - or your GP - for a prescription, and bring the device with you to the day surgery unit.
+Ask us for a prescription, and bring the device with you to the day surgery unit.
 Note some devices are provided free by the Hospital Pharmacy.

 Am I asleep when I have the surgical termination?

 Yes you are.
-You will be given a General Anaesthetic, and can expect to be at the hospital for about 3-4 hours from start to finish.
+You will be given a general anaesthetic and the procedure normally takes around 15 minutes.
+However, you can expect to be at the hospital for about 5-6 hours in total.

 After the procedure you may still be a little drowsy and you will need someone to drive you home.
 This is a requirement as it is also illegal to drive for 24 hours after a general anaesthetic.